homemadearcade/zero/BACKLOGTODO.md

 Make Key Diagrams Responsive

-MATTER
-  If class is on background or foreground it should have isSensor: true in Constructor or - Collision Category?

-  circle for objectInstance body?

-  Create custom physics grid for custom sprite for swords

-  Sensor on every side of the game object?

 Soccerball ( attach to hero on collide and allow hero to shoot out again )

 Interact area based on the size of the camera?

 View to lock to cobrowsers camera

-TAB + for moving through the UI ( other keyboard shortcuts )

 If an item within an accordian is selected, the accordian is open

 Right click -> snap camera to section? regardless if you are in section or not?

-Zoom Slider

-Other lobby connection issue popups.
-Cobrowsing connection... are remote states synced?

 Interface Preset Update
   Need to make an interface tree component to seperate user tree and a preset tree Create a list component
-  Select Experience State -> Experience State List

 how to update and view cobrowsing when they aint logged on? should an entire cobrowsing state be.... shared/editable when the user is not logged on